 We offer a series of ‘Road Rides’ throughout the Winter from the shop at 10:00am every Sunday!

-Our Tuesday evening Club rides have now ended for 2013 and will start up again Spring 2014!
+Our Tuesday evening Club rides are starting up again Spring 2014!

 We offer rides on a Sunday morning at 10:00am and these are on all year round.
 With a longer ride approx 75 miles+ on the last Sunday of each month.
 For more info on these rides a newsletter is sent out to each Club member every month so you can see what’s going on in the club and what events are on.